Roof Inspection in Denver, CO — Free, Documented, No Pressure

 Granule retention and displacement.
 Granule loss from normal aging concentrates at ridges, valleys, and edges where shingles flex and abrade.
 Granule loss from hail impact presents as circular bare spots scattered across the shingle field — random, distributed, concentrated on the most-exposed elevation.
 The pattern distinguishes storm damage from normal wear, which matters enormously for insurance purposes.

 Fiberglass mat condition.
 This is the inspection element that cannot be done from the ground.
 A trained inspector applies hand pressure at impact points to feel for mat fracture beneath the surface — the structural damage that standard asphalt shingles sustain from 1-inch-and-above hailstones.
-Mat fracture is not always visible; it is felt.
-This is the primary reason "I don't see any damage from my driveway" is not a reliable assessment.
+Mat fracture is not always visible.
+It is felt.
+This is the primary reason "I don't see any damage from my driveway" is not a reliable assessment of whether functional hail damage occurred.

 Lifted, creased, and unsealed shingles.
 Wind events break the sealant strips that bond adjacent shingles flat.
 A shingle with a broken sealant bond looks intact from below but lifts in wind — creating a water entry point on the next weather event.
 Ridge caps are particularly vulnerable to sealant bond failure in Denver's Front Range wind events.